mvysny/vaadin-boot/README.md

 Packaging your apps as docker images is incredibly easy.
 We use [Docker Multi-stage builds](https://docs.docker.com/build/building/multi-stage/):

 * We initialize the build environment and build the app in one docker image;
-* We copy the result app to a new image and throw away the build environment completely, to not to clutter our production image.
+* We copy the result app to a new image and throw away the build environment completely, to not clutter our production image.

 Example `Dockerfile` for a Gradle-based app:
 ```dockerfile